kstrauser/pgdbf/README.md

 # Release Notes

+Version 0.6.3 (January 21, 2018) adds the autoindex (autoincrement) field identifier 0x31 and 0x32, and outputs "V" fields as varchar.
+Handles wide varchars.
+Can ignore fields with "-i".
+Can disable automatic removal of field padding.
+Correct column time for currencies.
+Format FLOAT fields like NUMERIC.

 Version 0.6.2 (September 30, 2012) adds built-in iconv translation from the given encoding to UTF-8.
 Thanks to Philipp Wollermann, PgDBF's new co-author/co-maintainer, for the heavy lifting!
-This also fixes

 Version 0.6.1 (March 1, 2012) is exactly identical in operation to 0.6.0, but I'm an awful release engineer and always forget to update the version number in the man page, etc. This bumps the revision to indicate that files have changed.